Flight-Free-UK/flight_free_uk_website/source/posts/2022-podcast-series-earth-day.html.markdown

 Olio is an app to tackle the enormous problem of waste in our homes and local communities.
 Seven years ago, I was living and working in Switzerland and when I came to move back to the UK, the removal men told me I had to throw away all our uneaten food.

-I wasn't prepared to throw the food in the bin so I set out into the streets to find someone to give my food to.
+I set out into the streets to find someone to give my food to.
 I couldn’t find anyone so when the packing men weren't looking, I smuggled the non-perishable foods into the bottom of my packing boxes.

 I realised how crazy it was that I went to such lengths in order to avoid throwing away this food.
 I thought, why isn't there a simple app where I can just advertise my food and whoever wants to pick it up can pop over?